Important PPP update for 2021

 - Additional emergency funding resources during COVID-19

 - Can I submit more than one PPP loan application?

 Many businesses have received their funds for the first round of PPP loans that went out.
 While some businesses may do just fine with this one source of emergency funding, others are still finding it a struggle to keep up with expenses.

 What are some other options for emergency business funding during the COVID-19 pandemic and can you apply for more than one PPP loan to help your business make it through?

 Get your PPP loan or second draw PPP loan through Womply!
 Womply has helped over 200,000 businesses get their PPP funding.
 It’s free to apply for a PPP loan, and Womply can help connect you with an SBA lender that’s right for you!
 Start your PPP application.

 Can I get more than one PPP loan for my business?

 Per the original PPP loan rules, you could only apply for one PPP loan per business entity that you own.
 If you have a business with multiple locations and each location has its own Tax ID or EIN, then you could apply for a loan for each entity.

 But for a single business under one EIN, you could only apply for one PPP loan.

 HOWEVER, as noted above, the new rules approved by Congress in December 2020 DO ALLOW you to apply for a second PPP loan, provided you comply with the terms set forth in the bill.
-Click for more information about second draw PPP loans.
+Click for more information about PPP second draw loans and changes for 2021.